dshijakovskiTDL/beyond-basics/README.md

 }
 ```

-Your job will be to figure out the algorithm to do this efficient depositing and withdrawal operation.
+Your job will be to figure out the algorithm to do this efficient deposit and withdraw operation.

-&nbsp;

 > **Important**: If there are not enough money in the ATM, an `error` should be returned.